-How a general contractor can manage shortage of skilled worked.
+How a general contractor can manage a shortage of skilled workers.

 Every time the economy experiences a dip or a downturn, industries that rely on skilled workers suffer a loss as fewer people pursue training in those fields.
 The field of commercial construction is no different.